Skip to contents

 Each of these functions will return R data frames, making them convenient for further analysis and filtering.

 To actually download data, you may use import_eea_monitoring().
-This function has four arguments:
+This function has four main arguments:

 1. countries, requiring a vector of code(s) from import_eea_countries().